HolyBlackCat/cpp-tutorials/working_in_vscode_terminal.md

 # Working in the VSCode terminal

-VSCode has a built-in terminal that you can open via `View`->`Terminal`.
+VSCode has a built-in terminal that you can open via `View`→`Terminal`.
 Let's try doing a few simple things in it to make sure everything is configured correctly.

+Don't install any extensions VSC suggests you yet, we'll get to that later.

 ### Running the compiler